hfungwi/odin-recipes/README.md

-# odin-recipes project to build a sample recipes website
+# odin-recipes project to build a simple recipes website